 Unlike your usual email marketing approach, you won’t need automation and templates.
 You’d have to craft tailored content, information, and messaging for every company and individual.

-event is a fun way to engage key prospects from different accounts.
+A webinar event is a fun way to engage key prospects from different accounts.
 You can tailor content to fit varying business needs and interests.
 After an event, you can send attendees a follow-up message to thank them for attending.

-Old school practices are acceptable as well when it comes to account based marketing.
+Old school practices are acceptable as well when it comes to account-based marketing.
 For example, marketers can use direct mail to connect with various organisations.
 Just remember that even with direct mail, your content should be personalised and targeted.
 This means that everything you send via direct mail, like gifts and messages, should be of high value.
 On the bright side, your revenue potential is high.

 Aside from your digital marketing strategy, you can use in-person experiences to persuade key decision makers of organisations.
 You can, for instance, send personalised invitations to special events, dinners, and more.

 Why Should Organisations Do ABM?

 Account-based marketing removes less-valuable prospects early on, which enable you to focus marketing and sales efforts on identifying opportunities in important customer accounts.
 With successful ABM initiatives, your business can optimise your efforts, gain in-depth metrics, and achieve higher revenue.

 The inherently personalised nature of account-based marketing campaigns enables you to meet the needs of clients every single time.
 By tailoring information and experiences to their specific needs, you can get successful conversions.

 Instead of engaging a broad audience, you can get to know your target consumer on a deeper level.
 With that in-depth understanding of customer intent and behaviours, companies can establish themselves as experts or authoritative figures in their niches.